-It's a worthy notion to see if we can create a magical melody of people working together by asking others to compose a tune.
-The Mayor, Community Services, City Managers Office, Channel 26 Fairfield and Vacaville, KUIC, the Daily Republic, School Superintendent Carter, Brenden Theaters and an incredibly generous Grand Prize sponsor all get it.
+It seems a worthy notion to see if we can create a magical melody of people working together by asking others to compose a tune.
+The mayor, Community Services, city managers office.
+Channel 26 Fairfield and Vacaville, KUIC, the Daily Republic, School Superintendent Carter, Brenden Theaters and an incredibly gen-oga erous grand prize sponsor all get it.
 You see, it's hard to destroy or sow discord when creating, isn't it Solano?
+I don't know what kind or how many entries there will be but I know from Bo Diddley to Burt Bacharach, songsters are out there.
+I know it's important for communities to foster memories that bring a glint in our eve and a fond reminiscence.
+I know Neanderthal flutes still resonate in our bones.
+So enter the contest, Solano.